New Amtrak Locomotives: The Facts

 Our new locomotives will be easier to maintain, more energy efficient and provide improved performance for regional and intercity routes.

 The ACS-64 can reach speeds up to 125 mph pulling up to 18 Amfleet coach cars.

 Amtrak Cities Sprinter will operate on the Northeast and Keystone corridors as well as on long-distance trains on the Northeast corridor.

 6. Testing Makes Perfect

-Three locomotives will undergo a variety of tests this summer including ride quality, maximum speed and diagnostics.
-The testing will take place at the U.S. Department of Transportation facility in Pueblo, Colorado and on the Northeast corridor.
+Over the summer, three locomotives underwent a variety of testing including ride quality, maximum speed and diagnostics.
+The testing took place at the U.S. Department of Transportation facility in Pueblo, Colorado and on the Northeast corridor.